Best Execution Policy

 4.Other

-- Notwithstanding the methods provided in section “2.” above, we will execute the following types of transactions in the manner described below:
+1. Notwithstanding the methods provided in section “2.” above, we will execute each of the following types of transactions in the applicable manner described below:

-- Execution under an investment management agreement: Under such agreements, etc., execution shall be conducted by a method of our choice within the range of discretion granted by the client.
+Under such agreements, execution shall be conducted by a method of our choice within the range of discretion granted by the client.

-We will forward transactions to financial instruments brokers that handle shares of less than one trading unit. - There may be cases where a fixed-date order (an order that remains effective until a designated date) for Listed Securities, etc. listed on multiple exchanges will be executed at a Selected Exchange different from the initially Selected Exchange as the latter continues as the exchange for an initial order.
+5. There may be cases where a fixed-date order (an order that remains effective until a designated date) for Listed Securities, etc. listed on multiple exchanges will be executed at an exchange that would not be the Selected Exchange at the time of execution because the initially-selected Selected Exchange continues as the exchange for the order.

-- Sell orders for foreign securities listed on both domestic (Japan) and overseas exchanges and in custody of foreign institutions will be executed on overseas exchanges
+7. Sell orders for foreign securities that are listed on both domestic (Japan) and overseas exchanges and that are in the custody of a foreign custodian, etc. will be executed on overseas exchanges.

 The duty of best execution not only relates to price but also involves various other factors including cost, speed, and probability of execution.

-Even if a trade appears not to have been executed at the best possible price in hindsight, it does not necessarily constitute a violation of the duty of best execution.
+Even if a trade may in hindsight appear not to have been executed at the best possible price, that, by itself, will not necessarily constitute a violation of the duty of best execution.